Carol Loomis: Career

 In 1976, she was appointed to the Advisory Committee on Federal Consolidated Financial Statements.

 In 1980, Loomis was one of six panelists at the presidential debates of Ronald Reagan and John B. Anderson.

+In 2001, she convinced Warren Buffett to write an article in Fortune explaining the Buffett indicator.

 She retired from Time/Fortune magazine in July 2014 after a tenure of over 60 years with the company.

-Carol was met with sexism at the Economic Club of New York, after they called Fortune to send someone to cover their black tie dinner in 1970.
-They refused Carol's attendance as they "didn't allow women"; their director said he did not want "any frivolous little Smith girls looking for a free dinner and the chance to spend an evening with 1,200 men in black tie."
+Loomis was met with sexism at the Economic Club of New York, after they called Fortune to send someone to cover their black tie dinner in 1970.
+They refused Loomis' attendance as they "didn't allow women"; their director said he did not want "any frivolous little Smith girls looking for a free dinner and the chance to spend an evening with 1,200 men in black tie."
 She still went, and later sued them.
 It was a private club so she lost the case.

-Carol was later invited to the Economic Club and she turned down the invitation.
+Loomis was later invited to the Economic Club and she turned down the invitation.